 Difference Between Accrual vs Deferral

-Accrual and Deferral are a part of those types of accounting adjustment entries where there is a time lag in the reporting and realization of income and expense.
-Accrual occurs before a payment or a receipt and deferral occur after a payment or a receipt.
+Accrual and deferral are types of accountingTypes Of AccountingThere are different types of the accounting which an organization can follow as per the scope of its work and need of stakeholders.
+Some of them include financial accounting, forensic accounting, accounting information system, managerial accounting, taxation, auditing, cost accounting, etc. adjustment entries with a time lag in the reporting and realization of income and expense.
+Accrual occurs before payment or a receipt and deferral occurs after payment or receipt.
 These are generally related to revenue and expenditure largely.

 What is Accrual?

-- Examples of Accruals includes the following
+- Examples of Accrual accounting include the following: –

 What is Deferral?